Skip to main content

 Use comparator programs for messaging and positioning only.
 You can study how they frame value and placement, but your rules should match your own margin reality and operating flow.

 Keep collection and judgment separate.
 Intake should capture referrer and lead details, consent, proposed classification path, tax form collection requirement, and payout method.
-Review should validate the documented classification path, check required form status, confirm threshold status is recorded as Add current threshold after verification, and verify the chosen payout-release dependency is satisfied.
+Review should validate the documented classification path, check required form status, confirm any applicable threshold status is recorded from a verified source, and verify the chosen payout-release dependency is satisfied.

 Use named roles: reviewer verifies evidence, approver authorizes release.
 If one person must cover both temporarily, document backup approver coverage before launch.